patrickbrett/xtJSON/README.md

 }
 ```

 The first two result in functions that can be called on the parsed JavaScript object.
-The third resolved to the number 7.
+The third resolves to the number 7.

 ### Remote document embedding